UnionHerald police blotters

 Theft, burglary

 • On Feb.
-9 in the 14600 block of Hematite Street NW medication was reported stolen from a vehicle.
+16 in the 6600 block of Sunwood Drive NW a vehicle was stolen from in front of the owner’s place of employment.

+• On Feb.
+19 in the 15500 block of Xkimo Street NW a forged business check was reported.

 Property damage

 • On Feb.
-10 in the 15500 block of Yakima Street NW two vehicles were spray painted while parked in a driveway.
+16 in the 6600 block of Alpine Drive NW the passenger-side window of a vehicle was smashed and a purse was stolen while it was parked at a dog park.

+• On Feb.
+19 in the 14200 block of Waco Street NW gang graffiti was found in the Rivers Bend Park tunnel.

 Assault

 • On Feb.
-23 in the 23500 block of Tamarack Street NW someone potentially broke into a residential shed.

-• On Feb.
-24 in the 23100 block of Guarani Street NW a residential garage door was damaged after a UPS driver hit it.

-• On Feb.
-20 in the 3300 block of Bridge Street NW controlled substance possession charges were filed.
+15 in the 14300 block of Tungsten Street NW a woman was punched during an argument over the use of her vehicle.
+No charges were filed.

 Post a comment as